LaurinBGerhardt/Unforgotchi-Copy/README.md

 With Unforgotchi, this problem is forever solved!

 First, the user can create multiple lists of commonly forgotten items in certain circumstances.
 Afterwards, the user can create locations based on WiFi IDs.
 When creating or editing a location, a list is chosen.
-As soon as the WiFi connections breaks, the user receives a push notification containing all the items of the specified list.
+As soon as the WiFi connections breaks, the user receives a push notification containing all the items of the specified list - unless the subway is right next to the door, unforgotchi will save the user from loosing much valuable time!

 ---